acerbilab/bads/README.md

 > We optimized the log likelihoods of our models using Bayesian adaptive direct search (BADS; Acerbi and Ma, 2017).
 BADS alternates between a series of fast, local Bayesian optimization steps and a systematic, slower exploration of a mesh grid.

-If you use BADS, you can demonstrate your appreciation in the following ways:
+Besides formal citations, you can demonstrate your appreciation for BADS in the following ways:

-- Cite BADS as appropriate.
-- *Star* the BADS repository on GitHub.
+- *Star* the BADS repository on GitHub;
-- [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about BADS and other projects I am involved.
+- [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about BADS and other projects I am involved;
 - Tell me about your model-fitting problem and your experience with BADS (positive or negative) at <luigi.acerbi@nyu.edu>.